robthompson16/support-for-early-career-teachers/content/teach-first/year-2-how-can-you-use-structured-talk-to-develop-pupils-literacy/summer-week-2-induction-tutor-materials.md

 1. Recap on disciplinary literacy from Year 1 of the programme.
 2. Link this to domain-specific talk; for example evaluating looks and sounds that are different in different subjects.
 Provide an example specific to the subject of the ECTs you’re working with.
-3. Ask ECTs to reflect on other areas where talk might be specific to their subject (for example: reasoning, arguing, vocabulary).
+3. Ask ECTs to reflect on other areas where talk might be specific to their subject (for example, reasoning, arguing, vocabulary).

 #### High quality and structured talk (10 minutes)

 1. Explain the importance of quality of talk over quantity of talk.
 2. Explain and model the importance of setting up a ‘talk culture’.
 For example:
     - setting clear ‘talk norms’ or guidelines with your pupils
     - ensuring talk activities have a clear goal
-- where appropriate assigning roles for talk (for example the summariser and questioner), and the importance of changing these cognitive roles so pupils are not always assigned to the same one
+    - where appropriate assigning roles for talk (for example, the summariser and questioner), and the importance of changing these cognitive roles so pupils are not always assigned to the same one

 #### Strategies for using structured talk to develop literacy – Dialogic questioning (25 minutes)